 A theoretical, practical, and experiential study of the selective, systemic, and individual transactions that allow people to reflect and build personal knowledge of one another and create shared meaning.
 Readings, discussions, and exercises focus on connecting concepts and models to everyday interactions.
 Included are issues of diversity, personal identity, human perceptions, language use, mindful listening, conflict management, and nonverbal communication.

-  Satisfies a Communication Studies concentration requirement.
+Satisfies a Communication Studies interdisciplinary minor requirement.

 Students entering 2012 and after: satisfies Liberal Studies distribution requirement.

 Students entering before 2012: satisfies Social Science distribution requirement.